elaspic/elaspic/docs/introduction.rst

    Flowchart describing the ELASPIC pipeline.

-The general overview of ELASPIC is presented in the figure above.

 ELASPIC can be run using two different pipelines: the :ref:`local pipeline` and the :ref:`database pipeline`.